Giving Your AI a Memory: Building a Local Knowledge Base with pgvector and MCP

 I use Claude Code for most of my development work these days, especially investigations and quick-and-dirty spikes.
 For the most part, it's a huge help – until you realise it has no idea what you talked about yesterday, and Claude.ai does not know what I did in Claude Code.
 Every session starts from zero, or by throwing lots of reference material at it, filling the context.

 This is not a new complaint.
 Everyone building on LLMs hits the same wall: the context window is finite, and there's no persistence between sessions.
-My friend and collaborator Kristoffer Nordström had been building exactly this kind of system – he's since written about it here – and hearing him talk about it while it was still in progress was the immediate kick I needed to stop thinking about it and start building.
-His approach is different from mine (org-mode flat files, LanceDB, local GPU embedding – read his post, it's good), but the core frustration is identical: every new session starts from zero, and the cost of re-loading context into an AI is death by a thousand paper cuts.
+My friend and collaborator Kristoffer Nordström had been building exactly this kind of system (he's since written about it here) and hearing him talk about it while it was still in progress was the immediate kick I needed to stop thinking about it and start building.
+His approach is different from mine (org-mode flat files, LanceDB, local GPU embedding), but the core frustration is identical: having to dump random stuff into the context to make the LLM helpful.

 MCP

-MCP – Model Context Protocol – is an open standard for giving LLMs access to external tools.
+Model Context Protocol is an open standard for giving LLMs access to external tools.
 The LLM decides when to call a tool and what to search for.
 You provide the tools and their descriptions; the model does the rest.
-Most major LLMs support it now.

 The interesting bit for a knowledge base: because MCP is model-agnostic, the same server acts as shared memory across different tools.
-I use the same OKB instance from Claude Code, Claude.ai, and there's nothing stopping me from pointing Cursor or Copilot at it too.
+I use the same OKB instance from Claude Code, Claude.ai, Le Chat, and local models, and I could point Cursor and Copilot at it too.
 With the HTTP MCP server, I share a knowledge base with my wife (topic: farming).

 The architecture

-The core is extremely simple.
-You need three things: a way to turn documents into vectors, a place to store and search those vectors, and a way to expose that search to an LLM.
+The core is extremely simple, you just need a few things: a way to turn documents into vectors, a place to store and an index to search those vectors, and a way to expose that search to an LLM.

 PostgreSQL + pgvector